 See general rules above.

-Notes for Commercial Drone Services operations in Laos
+Notes for operating Commercial Drone Services in Laos

 See general rules above.